 Norbert Wiener was the brilliant prophet of the doom and bliss of human-machine interaction.
 It is impossible to grasp the past and future obsession for the little networked computers in our pockets without studying Wiener's scripture.

-Professor of Strategic Studies, Johns Hopkins University, SAIS; author of Rise of the Machines: A Cybernetic History
+Thomas Rid, Professor of Strategic Studies, Johns Hopkins University, SAIS; author of Rise of the Machines: A Cybernetic History